-You'll also be happy to know that this marinade recipe requires just five ingredients.
+You'll also be happy to know that this smoked brisket marinade recipe requires just 5 ingredients.
 Beyond the cola, you'll need olive oil, Worcestershire sauce garlic, and salt.
 It's incredibly easy and perfect for the smoker.
 This brisket has a balance of flavor that will have everyone's mouth watering.

 04 of 10

-A recipe that is just as easy, but not as sweet, this brisket marinade returns to red wine for the acid.
-Among its five ingredients, you'll need soy sauce, a stalk of celery, and a couple cloves of garlic.
+A recipe that is not as sweet is this Easy Brisket Marinade that uses red wine for the acid.
+The 5 ingredients you'll need include soy sauce, a small onion, a stalk of celery, and a couple of cloves of garlic.

 05 of 10